Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Derivations

 where ${\bf z}=(z_1,\dots,z_M)$ and ${\bf k}=[k_1,\dots,k_{M(M+1)/2}]$, with the components $k_i$ that vary from $0$ to $\infty$.

-In the last equation above, the $M(M+1)/2$ oscillating terms are reduced to the $M$ terms that depend on one of the times $t_k$.
-The exponent of each factor in the last line above, $m_{p}=l_{M-p}-l_{M-p+1}$ ($p=0,\dots,M-1$), depends on ${\bf k}$ through the expression reported in Eq. (\ref{eq:lp}).
+In the last equation above, the $M(M+1)/2$ oscillating terms are reduced either to the $M$ terms that depend on one of the times $t_p$, or to the $M$ that depend on the time intervals $\tau_p$.
+In the former case, the exponent of each factor in the last line above, $m_{p}=l_{M-p}-l_{M-p+1}$ ($p=0,\dots,M-1$), depends on ${\bf k}$ through the expression

+The coefficients $q_j$ can be expressed as a function of the $m_i$, being $q_j=\sum_{i=0}^j m_i$.
 The function $\chi_M$ depends both on ${\bf z}$ and on ${\bf k}$, through the expression reported in Eq. (\ref{eq:chiM}).
 As a result, the propagator corresponding to defined interaction times is expressed as sum of terms, each one given by a product of exponential functions of the times.